smokeandlights/My-Christmas-Tree-Lights/README.md

 # My-Christmas-Tree-Lights
-A "neopixel" string light show.
+A "neopixel" string light show for arduino.